Confusion Matrix (for multiclass models)¶

 Multiclass classification problems, on the other hand, answer questions that have more than two possible outcomes (classes).
 For example, which of five competitors will a customer turn to (instead of simply whether or not they are likely to make a purchase).
 Or, to which department should a call be routed (instead of simply whether or not someone is likely to make a call)?
+In this case, the model generates a predicted probability that a given observation falls into each class; the predicted class is the one with the highest predicted probability.
+(This is also called argmax.)
 With additional class options for multiclass classification problems, you can ask more “which one” questions, which result in more nuanced models and solutions.

-DataRobot supports both binary and multiclass classification, each using the same general model building workflow.
-Depending on the number of values for a given target feature, DataRobot automatically determines the project type and whether a project is standard or extended multiclass.
+Depending on the number of values for a given target feature, DataRobot automatically determines the project type and whether a project is standard, extended, or unlimited multiclass.
 The following table describes how DataRobot assigns a default problem type for numeric and non-numeric target data types:

 |Numeric||> 10||Regression||Yes, optional (extended multiclass)|

-To begin building multiclass models, first import a dataset and when complete, specify a target.
+- Import a dataset and specify a target.